AP Approval Workflow

 How to use it

-7. Click Approve to advance a bill, or Reject to add a comment — each bill shows as a card with vendor, amount, tier, and risk score.
+8. Click Approve to advance a bill — final approval posts it to Received and the ledger — or Reject to cancel it with a comment.
+Each bill shows as a card with vendor, amount, tier, and risk score.

-9. Advisory firms manage thresholds across all clients from Settings > Approval Policies.
+10. Advisory firms manage thresholds across all clients from Approval Policies.

 Pro tips

-• Start conservative (e.g. auto-approve under $500, ops up to $5,000) — re-provisioning is idempotent, so clicking Set Up Approval Policy again safely resets thresholds to defaults without breaking bills already in flight.
+• Start conservative (e.g. auto-approve under $500, ops up to $5,000) — running Set Up Approval Policy again safely resets thresholds to defaults without breaking bills already in flight.

 • Assign at least one approver per tier — until you do, any user can respond to that tier (fine for small teams, weak governance for larger ones).